Comeback Season (mixtape)

-Comeback Season is the second mixtape from Canadian rapper Drake.
-It was released on September 1, 2007.
+Comeback Season is the second mixtape by Canadian rapper Drake.
+It was self-released on September 1, 2007.
+It contains guest appearances from Trey Songz, Andreena Mill, Dwele, Little Brother, Rich Boy, Kardinal Offishall, No Malice, Phonte, and Elzhi.
+In contrast to its predecessor, it finds Drake mainly performing over preexisting hip hop instrumentals.

 Background

 In 2007, Comeback Season spawned a single and a music video for "Replacement Girl", featuring Trey Songz, that was executive produced by Terral "T. Slack" of BPE.
 Also in 2007, Drake became the first unsigned Canadian rapper to have his music video featured on BET when his first single, "Replacement Girl", was featured as the "New Joint of the Day" on April 30, 2007.

 Track listing

 All songs are written by Drake.